Tarmslitaren/FrosthavenAssistant/README.md

 This is also my attempt at learning the Flutter framework.

 ## Key features
-- Full support for Jaws of the Lion only
+- Full support for Gloomhaven, Forgotten Circles, Jaws of the Lion and Crimson Scales!
 - Characters
 - Monster ability decks
 - Monster Stat cards